-- (1) Where a person believes that there is a violation of an environmental requirement, that person must give notice of the violation to the Director within ninety days of the claimed violation first occurring. - (2) Despite subsection (1), a person may apply to the Tribunal for an order to extend time to give notice of a violation of an environmental requirement to the Director after ninety days of the violation first occurring where it was not reasonable for the person to have actual or presumed knowledge of the violation within ninety days of the claimed violation first occurring. - (3) The Director may commence enforcement action under sections 64 to 69 within sixty days of the Director receiving a notice of the violation under subsections (1) or (2). - (4) Where the Director has failed to commence enforcement action under sections 64 to 69 within sixty days of the Director receiving a notice of the violation under subsection (1) or (2), the person giving notice of a violation may initiate a civil action against the person responsible for the violation before the Tribunal within twenty eight days of the expiration of the sixty day notice period. - (5) A person filing a civil action in accordance with subsection (4) shall within seven days of filing the civil action before the Tribunal serve the civil action on the Director, the Attorney General and the person responsible for the violation. - (6) The Director is entitled to commence enforcement action under sections 64 to 69 within twenty eight days of service of a civil action in accordance with subsection (5).
+- 70. (1) A person who alleges that a violation of an environmental requirement has occurred must give notice to the Director of the violation within ninety days of the violation first occurring. - (2) Despite subsection (1), a person may apply to the Tribunal for an order to extend the period of ninety days to give notice of a violation if it was not reasonable for the person to have actual or presumed knowledge of the violation within the period of ninety days. - (3) The Director may commence enforcement action under Part 12 within sixty days of the Director receiving a notice of a violation under subsection (1) or (2). - (4) If the Director fails to commence enforcement action in accordance with subsection (3), the person who gave notice of the violation under subsection (1) may, within twenty eight days of the expiration of the period of sixty days referred to in subsection (3), commence a civil action before the Tribunal against the person alleged to be responsible for the violation. - (5) A person who commences a civil action under subsection (4) shall, within seven days of commencing the action, serve notice of the civil action on the Director, the Attorney General and the person alleged to be responsible for the violation that is the subject of the action. - (6) The Director may commence enforcement action under Part 12 within twenty eight days of being served under subsection (5) with notice of a civil action. - (7) If the Director commences enforcement action in accordance with subsection (6), he shall file notice of the commencement of enforcement action with the Tribunal. - (8) A civil action shall not be heard or determined by the Tribunal until the expiration of twenty eight days from the service of notice of the action on the Director under subsection (5), unless the Director has notified the Tribunal before the expiration of the twenty eight day period that he does not intend to file a notice of commencement of enforcement action under subsection (7). - (9) If the Director has commenced enforcement action in accordance with subsection (6) after being served with notice of a civil action, the person who commenced the civil action shall discontinue the action and the Tribunal may at its discretion make an order as to costs against the Director.

-- (7) Where the Director has elected to commence enforcement action within the twenty eight day period in accordance with subsection (6), notice of the commencement of enforcement action shall be filed with the Tribunal. - (8) No civil action shall be heard or determined by the Tribunal until the expiration of twenty eight days from the service of the civil action on the Director in accordance with subsection (4) except where the Director has notified the Tribunal before the expiration of the twenty eight day period that he or she does not intend to file a notice of commencement of enforcement action under subsection (7). - (9) Where the Director has acted in accordance with subsection (7), a civil action filed by a person shall be discontinued and the Tribunal may at its discretion make an order as to costs against the Director at the hearing for discontinuance of the civil action. - (10) For the purposes of this section, an individual or group of individuals expressing a general interest in the environment or a specific concern with respect to the claimed violation of any of the specified environmental requirements is deemed to have standing to bring a civil action under subsection (4). - (11) In a civil action brought under this section, the burden of proof is on the person filing the civil action. - (12) In an action under this section, the Attorney General or the Director may intervene at any time as a matter of right. - (13) Despite anything to the contrary, where there is a threat of serious or irreversible damage to human health or the environment resulting from a claimed violation of any of the specified environmental requirements, a person may seek special leave of the Tribunal to institute and expedite a civil action brought under subsection (4) and dispense with any of the time requirements stipulated in this section.
+- (10) For the purposes of this section, an individual or group of individuals expressing a general interest in the environment or a specific concern with respect to an alleged violation of any environmental requirements shall have standing to bring a civil action under subsection (4). - (11) In a civil action under this section, the burden of proof is on the person who commenced the action. - (12) In a civil action under this section, the Attorney General or the Director may intervene at any time as a matter of right. - (13) Despite anything to the contrary, if there is a threat of serious or irreversible damage to human health or the environment resulting from an alleged violation of an environmental requirement, a person may seek special leave of the Tribunal to commence and expedite a civil action brought under subsection (4) and dispense with any of the time requirements provided in this section.

-PART 14- PHYSICAL PLANNING AND ENVIRONMENTAL (APPEALS) TRIBUNAL
+PHYSICAL PLANNING AND ENVIRONMENTAL (APPEALS) TRIBUNAL

-71. Composition of Tribunal
+Composition of Tribunal